From generation to generation, enriching Jewish lives since 1962.

 Our mission is to inspire campers and staff to be caring, committed, and connected to the Jewish community through an extraordinary camp experience.

 Committed to core values of respect, peace, community and kindness, we build a warm and caring community where campers have fun and experience the excitement and warmth of belonging to a Reform Jewish community.
-We look with pride to the thousands of young people who have formed lasting friendships and called Camp Coleman home for more than 50 years.
-Our mission is to inspire campers and staff to become caring, committed, and connected to the Jewish community through an
+We look with pride to the thousands of young people who have formed lasting friendships and called Camp Coleman home over the past 60 years.

 URJ Camp Coleman allows our children to live a wholly Jewish life while at camp.
 Campers can experience Jewish culture and tradition while in a safe, challenging and fun environment.
 In a natural setting, campers are given the opportunity to explore their Judaism.
 Coleman provides a creative setting for Jewish living and learning, through camp programming.
 At Camp Coleman campers and staff can develop lifelong friendships.

 Each summer our campers and staff join together to create joyful, caring, and meaningful Reform Jewish community.
-Our 4 core Jewish values of (list values in Hebrew and English), are the foundation for everything that we teach and do at camp.
+Our 4 core Jewish values of Chesed (kindness), Kavod (respect), Kehillah (community) and Shalom (peace), are the foundation for everything that we teach and do at camp.
 Our creative Jewish programming is woven into the daily tempo of camp and designed so that campers and teens will find it relevant and meaningful.
 Each day at camp, whether in the bunk or the athletic field, at the Zip line or during song session, we look to build a community in which everyone from our youngest campers to our Machon CIT’s/staff feel like they belong and return home feeling more connected to the Jewish community.

 HISTORY OF CAMP COLEMAN